samanft/samanft/README.md

-### Hi there 👋
+### Hi there! :)

-I'm Saman, a Software Engineering student with a passion for Front-end web developemnt.
+I'm Saman, a Software Engineering student with a passion for Front-end web development.
 Welcome to my GitHub profile!

 ---